-Before the Olympics Brazil didn’t just improve their sport facilities but also gave Rio’s infrastructure a push.
+Before the Olympics Brazil didn’t just improve their sports facilities but also gave Rio’s infrastructure a push.

-The new subway line 4 was build to connect the city to the event venues.
-The modern Design was proposed by firm Odebrecht.
+The new subway line 4 was built to connect the city to the event venues.
+The modern design was proposed by firm Odebrecht.

 It ended up opening with a delay and almost double the initial cost with 3.1 billion USD just in time for the games.